 The protagonist of The Illusionist abandons his illusions for seances and shows wherein he seems to actually communicate with the dead.
 Turns out he's just a really, REALLY good illusionist...
 I guess the title should have given it away.

-In X-Men: The Last Stand, The Juggernaut is simply a mutant who was born with his abilities.
+In X-Men: The Last Stand, The Juggernaut never has his origin given, and is at least believed by the populace to be just another mutant.
 In the comics, he gets his powers and armor from a mystical gem.
 The Phoenix is just Jean Grey's alternate personality, rather than a god-like cosmic entity.
 Though to be fair, the Phoenix originally was just Jean in the comics before it was Retconned into being a creature from space.

 Done somewhat blatantly in the Sword of Truth series and can mainly be ascribed to the Sisters of the Light.
 In the first few books, magic is described as being one's "gift" and prophecies in-world were very traditionally vague.
 Once the good Sisters are introduced, they bring along their own descriptions, describing the gift as one's "Han".
 And beyond the fourth book, the previously well-written and plot-relevant prophecies disappear and are replaced with quantum physicstechnobabble meant to sound more scientific than mystical, going beyond Magic A Is Magic A (this is also, not coincidentally, when the story becomes an Author Tract).